revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/10-Pipes.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-1. Create an angular application by running `ng new myapp` command
-2. Create a custom pipe to count words by running the `ng g pipe wordcount` command
-3. In the `wordcount.pipe.ts` file, write the logic for word count
+1.Create an angular application by running `ng new myapp` command 2.Create a custom pipe to count words by running the `ng g pipe wordcount` command 3.In the `wordcount.pipe.ts` file, write the logic for word count
 ```ts
 import { Pipe, PipeTransform } from '@angular/core';
 @Pipe({   name: 'wordcount' })